 The head of household and all adult family members 18 years and older must sign a Statement of Family Obligations that contains all of the family responsibilities under the Housing Choice Voucher program.
 Failure by the family to fulfill the Statement of Family Obligations may result in the family being terminated from the project-based voucher program.

-SDHC will use abundant discretion when considering criminal history for applicants applying for vouchers that are associated with homeless initiatives.
+SDHC will use abundant discretion when considering eligibility criteria, including criminal history, for vouchers that are associated with homeless initiatives.

 13. Ongoing Eligibility